aleszuin/docs/raspberrypihdd.md

 Hit save when done.
 You should see the notice that the script is running at the top of this page.

-You should also notice that the 'extra's menu is more populated than on emoncms.org, lots of new things to play with!
-Many of these modules are in development, see gitHub readme's for info:
+You should also notice that the 'extras' menu is more populated than on emoncms.org, lots of new things to play with!
+Many of these modules are in development, see GitHub module pages for info:

 ![](files/RasPi_emoncms_extras.png)